 AMP was pitched from 2015 until now as a way to speed up mobile websites.
 They say it is, “a new and open framework built entirely out of existing web technologies.”
 Sure it is.
 Google AMP is a framework that voluntarily allows Google to obscure your website’s appearance, usurp valuable content you created, and remove any lingering signs of personality, differentiation, or character.
-If you read blogs and personal websites because you connect with the person behind the website, AMP is nonconductive to your preferred web experience.
+If you read blogs and personal websites because you connect with the person behind the website, then Google AMP is nonconductive to a positive web browsing experience.

 Does AMP Give Google Too Much Control?

 They tell you AMP is wonderful because it means a faster web for all of us.
 They don’t tell you that AMP forces everyone to sacrifice – and sacrifice big time.
 It isn’t about speed when you think long-term.
 As with anything that involves large scale customization, you are bound to experience a degree of lock in over time.
 The more bloggers there are who use AMP, the more power we give Google to only index and prioritize AMP powered sites.
 In fact, their massive degree of control on the web is already apparent.
 For all I know, my blog could be penalized on Google for sharing this information publicly with you.